mlesniak/go-playground/README.md

 # Next steps

-- [ ] Add authentication check as middleware
+- [ ] Refactor authentication package
 - [ ] Add logging to authentication
 - [ ] Deploy keycloak to K8s cluster
 - [ ] Cache token to prevent accessing keycloak on each request